- How the Free PayPal Money Scam Works

 The best way to beat free PayPal money scams is not to believe the hype where free money is concerned.
 Get rich quick schemes are never good news.

-To beat scams offer free money on PayPal, you should never:
+To beat scams offering free PayPal cash, you should never:

 - Enter or give out your credit card or other personal information on a site that isn't part of the official https://paypal.com site.

 - Click on links that steer you away from your text message, email platform, or website.
-If you are interested in the offer, jot down the details, then do an online search to find out if the offer is legitimate.
+If you are interested in the offer, jot down the details, then do an online search to determine if the offer is legitimate.

 - Call any telephone numbers listed on the offer.
 Again, conduct due diligence with a web search, or call a reliable and secure number to talk to an authorized PayPal customer service representative to ask about the offer.